soroushchehresa/vue-soundcloud/README.md

 https://vue-soundcloud.herokuapp.com

 ## About
-This is a Soundcloud client I've put together using the following technologies:
+This is a simple Soundcloud client built with `Vue.js 2`, I've implemented this using the following technologies:
 * [vue](https://github.com/vuejs/vue)
 * [vue-router](https://github.com/vuejs/vue-router)
 * [vuex](https://github.com/vuejs/vuex)